 Similarly, workplaces that have rigid work policies, such as not allowing employees to work from home or start and finish their days at flexible times, can alienate potential candidates and create the impression of a less compassionate work culture.

+The first step for most businesses is to become more aware of how commutes affect staff.
 By reducing the pain of the commute and showing that the company cares enough to actively supporting employees, your business can attract and retain great staff.
 Luckily, there are a number of options for companies wanting to do this.

 One of the best features of Parkable's parking management software is that it allows companies to make the most efficient use of all of their parking bays - even those assigned to individuals.